 Four decades later, Cho has landed his dream job as a general manager in the National Basketball Association.
 Today, the first Asian American to become a GM leads the Portland Trail Blazers, the only remaining NBA team in the Pacific Northwest.
 Now he hires players, offering salaries in the millions.

-“When I was growing up, when we emigrated here, my family was on welfare for … » More …
+“When I was growing up, when we emigrated here, my family was … » More …

 “The feeling after hitting somebody,” muses Peter Brown, a senior finance major, after his Delta Upsilon team beat the Sig Ep Slingers on a cold night in November, “that’s like, I’m better than you.
 Yeah!”